SubjectNerd-Unity/QuickToggle/README.md

 ## Installation

-Get the latest UnityPackage from the GitHub releases.
+Get the latest UnityPackage from [GitHub releases](https://github.com/SubjectNerd-Unity/QuickToggle/releases).
 The `QuickToggle` directory can be moved to another directory after importing.

 ## Usage